Where to Park a Charter Bus in San Francisco

 That’s right—even a motorcoach can navigate the winding roads up to the highest peak in San Francisco!
 At the Christmas Tree Point viewing area, your charter bus can park in any of the 9 bus spots for up to 20 minutes.
 That should give your group plenty of time to look through the viewfinders, take in the view of the skyline and the Bay, load up, and roll out to your next destination.

 Once an engineering marvel constructed for the 1939 World’s Showcase, nowadays this artificial island is still a hub for special events.
-If your group is here to catch the Dragon Boat Festival launch or score some thrifty finds at the pop-up flea market, have your shuttle park on the east side of Avenue A, near the San Francisco Vista Point and the dog park.
+If your group is here to catch the Dragon Boat Festival launch or score some thrifty finds at the regular pop-up flea market, have your shuttle park on the east side of Avenue A, near the San Francisco Vista Point and the dog park.

 Reserve Your San Francisco Charter Bus Rental